OpenSPP/documentation/docs/glossary.rst

     :sorted: true

    Administrator-driven approach for intake and registration (aka supply-driven approach or en masse registration approach)
        Approaches sometimes used to register groups of :term:`household<household>` to be assessed and considered for potential inclusion in one or more programs.
-Three key features characterize administrator-driven approaches: (1) the impetus for initiating the engagement is driven by administrators, not the people being registered (state ≥ people); (2) :term:`registration<registration>` is usually carried out en masse (groups or cohorts of :term:`household<household>`); and (3) timing: the timetable for administrator-driven approaches is typically driven by financing and capacity, not by the timing or needs of specific :term:`household<household>`.
+Three key features characterize administrator-driven approaches: (1) the impetus for initiating the engagement is driven by administrators, not the people being registered (state ≥ people); (2) :term:`registration<registration>` is usually carried out en masse (groups or cohorts of households); and (3) timing: the timetable for administrator-driven approaches is typically driven by financing and capacity, not by the timing or needs of specific households.
 See also on-demand approach.

        | 🇫🇷 Approche impulsée par les gestionnaires de programmes pour l'accueil et l'enregistrement (aussi appelée approche axée sur l'offre ou approche d'enregistrement collectif)
        | 🇪🇸 Enfoque dirigido por las administraciones de programas para la recepción y el registro (también conocido como enfoque impulsado por la oferta o enfoque de registro masivo)